A Resource Theory of Quantum Measurements: Measurement Resource Theory

 We wish to utilise the standard tensor product on linear operators, but generalised to equivalence classes.
 Let $\vec{E}\in\mathcal{E}$ and $\vec{F}\in\mathcal{F}$ be POVMs on Hilbert spaces $\mathcal{H}_{A}$ and $\mathcal{H}_{B}$ respectively.
 We define the object $\mathcal{E}\otimes\mathcal{F}$ on $\mathcal{H}_{A}\otimes \mathcal{H}_{B}$ as the equivalence class of $\vec{E}\otimes\vec{F}$,

 Not all POVMs within the equivalence class of $\vec{E}\otimes\vec{F}$ can be written as the tensor product of two POVMs.
 Similarly, not all equivalence classes of POVMs on combined systems can be expressed as the tensor product of two equivalence classes; an example is the equivalence class containing a Bell measurement on two qubits.
-Furthermore, equivalence classes which can't be expressed as a tensor product can be reached by the gremlin acting on a tensor product of two classes.
+Furthermore, equivalence classes which can't be expressed as a tensor product can be reached by the stochastic operation on a tensor product of two classes.
 Suppose $\vec{A}\otimes\vec{B}$ is a tensor product of POVMs on Hilbert space $\mathcal{H}_{A}\otimes\mathcal{H}_{B}$.
-The gremlin can, for example, implement the transformation
+We have, for example, implement the transformation

 and the latter POVM cannot be written as the tensor product of two POVMs on $\mathcal{H}_{A}\otimes\mathcal{H}_{B}$.
 Nevertheless these equivalence classes are valid measurements and therefore are objects in the resource theory.
 Indeed there are POVMs within the equivalence class of a tensor product of POVMs that cannot be written as the tensor product of two local POVMs.
 For example, we can freely (and reversibly) append a $0$ operator to $\vec{A}\otimes \vec{B}$; but after this transformation it cannot be written as the tensor product of two POVMs.
 In order to decide if an equivalence class can be written as a product of two equivalence classes, we define product measurements, analogous to product states of quantum systems.